Menu

 Travel Essentials

-Ribollita (Tuscan Vegetable Soup)
+Ribollita (Tuscan Bean and Bread Soup)

 A thick, robust Tuscan soup, ribollita means “reboiled”—an apt name for a potage traditionally made from leftovers.
 A classic example of culinary recycling, ribollita dates to the Middle Ages in central Italy.
 While cleaning up after feudal lords’ banquets, servants would pocket leftover crusts and heels of bread.
 Back in their humble homes, the peasants would toss the bread into pots of leftover soup, which they then “reboiled” along with added vegetables from their gardens.
 Containing only a little broth, ribollita is more of a stew than a soup and easily serves as a hearty main course.
-Recipe Servings: Serves 6

 Prep Time